Furniture designer

 The amount of training you receive as a new recruit will vary depending on the company you work for.
 Most employers will expect you to have the basic skills but will often provide training days on new technologies and software, or on company policies.
 Occasionally supervision is given by a design director, but most companies do not allocate individual mentors.

 It's vital that you keep up to date with developments in materials, equipment and design trends by attending and exhibiting your work at trade shows and exhibitions.
-Professional journals, such as Design Week, are useful sources of information on the latest trends and news.
+Magazines such as Design Week are useful for information on the latest trends and news.

 You could also join a professional body, such as the Chartered Society of Designers.
 Membership can provide professional recognition, access to advice, opportunities for continuing professional development (CPD) and industry contacts.

 Developing additional practical skills may be helpful, particularly if you're self-employed.
-Many local colleges and design institutions offer relevant courses such as upholstery, carpentry, and computer-aided design (CAD).
+Many local colleges and design institutions offer relevant courses in areas such as upholstery, carpentry and restoration.

 Further study can be inspiring and bring the opportunity to experiment, diversify and obtain specialist knowledge.